 Poet Marcus Wicker, winner of the National Poetry Series award for his first collection, examines race and discrimination through the lens of middle-class and suburban America.
 Rhythmic, lyrical poems abound with insight and scrutiny of himself, class, race, politics and America.
 Balance deep reading of non-fiction on race and racism with an examination of these ideas through art - a medium inherently political and personal.

 Between the World and Me author Ta-Nehisi Coates returns with a collection of essays coalescing around the eight years of Barack Obama's historic presidency.
 Coates examines not only President Obama's role and legacy, but the other movements and ideas that burgeoned during his era - many of which served to highlight just how far-reaching and deeply embedded America's racist history is.
 Includes several previously published essays, and new ones as well.
 Another not-to-be-missed book from one of today's most significant voices.
-This book will be the featured reading material of a new book group the library is starting this winter.
-Stay tuned to our e-newsletter and website for more!
+This book will be the featured reading material of a new conversation series on race the library is starting this winter.
+Click here for more information.

 In this book, Dr. Michael Eric Dyson, a Georgetown University professor and contributor to the NY Times, argues that in order to make racial progress, white people must face the true history of discrimination of African Americans in the U.S. The book is organized around the idea of a sermon, beginning with a call to worship, and ending with a closing prayer (Dyson is also an ordained minister), and draws on the rhetorical traditions of the pulpit, delivering an impassioned argument for real racial progress through confronting the pain and suffering caused by the myth of white supremacy.
 Dyson's plea to white America to begin righting its wrongs is from the heart and, supported by fact and history and truth, the head, too.